-Mr. Sam is a classic example of Weber's (1947) routinization of charisma.
-Weber argues: '[T]he immediate effect of charisma in economic as in other connections is usually strongly revolutionary; indeed, often destructive, because it means new modes of orientation' (p.
+Mr. Sam is a classic example of Weber's (1947) 'routinization of charisma.'
+Weber argues that "the immediate effect of charisma in economic as in other connections is usually strongly revolutionary; indeed, often destructive, because it means new modes of orientation" (p.
 373).
 The prediction by Weber is that charisma is inherently unstable, and its routinization becomes either more feudal or bureaucratic practice.

 At Wal-Mart, Sam's charisma could be routinized, according to Weber, through bureaucratic practice.
-Weber notes the 'revolutionary' effect of charisma, which sounds appropriate for the early days of Wal-Mart when its prices were so low as to be almost revolutionary and certainly quite threatening to the status quo of its competitors.
+Weber notes the "revolutionary" effect of charisma, which sounds appropriate for the early days of Wal-Mart when its prices were so low as to be almost revolutionalry and certainly quite threatening to the status-quo of its competitors.
 However, as Sam's charisma became routinized and bureaucratized over the years, it is possible that the means of achieving those revolutionary low prices also altered.
 There is a hint of this in a tale about Bud Walton.

-After Sam Walton's death, there was an initial attempt to see if Sam's younger brother Bud (who co-founded Wal-Mart) could replace Sam in enacting the charismatic leader role.
-Sam Walton died on 5 April 1992, and at the next annual shareholder's meeting CEO David Glass called upon Bud Walton to address the crowd of 15,000.
-At this 1993 meeting, Bud took the podium, imitating his brother: 'On the stage in front of more than 14,000 shareholders, a loose, relaxed Bud Walton joked and laughed and waved at people ... [at] Wal-Mart's 1993 annual meeting' (Ortega, 2000, p.
-246).
+After Sam Walton's death, here was an initial attempt to see if Sam's brother Bud (who co-founded Wal-Mart) could replace Sam in enacting the charismatic leader role.
+Sam Walton died on Apr 5 1992, and at the next annual shareholder's meeting, CEO David Glass would call upon "Bud" Walton (Sam's younger brother) to address the crowd of 15,000.
+At this 1992 meeting, Bud took the podium, imitating his brother: "On the stage in front of more than 14,000 shareholders, a loose, relaxed Bud Walton joked and laughed and waved at people ... [at] Wal-Mart's 1993 annual meeting."
+(Ortega, 2000: 246).

 This attempt to pass Sam's mantle of leadership to his brother and co-founder was a spectacular failure.
 Bud deliberately supported employees against the executives and the adopted practice of cutting associates' paychecks.
-He ended by attacking the executives directly: "I'd suggest the executives should take a pay cut," Walton added loudly, to a thunderous cheer from the crowd, as the directors and executives sat stone-faced behind him' (Ortega, 2000, pp. 346-347).
+He ended by attacking the executives directly: " 'I'd suggest the executives should take a pay cut,' Walton added loudly, to a thunderous cheer from the crowd, as the directors and executives sat stonefaced behind him" (Ortega, 2000: 346-7).
 You can guess the reaction of Glass and the other executives.
 Not one executive or director mentioned Bud's remarks.
-At the next meeting, in 1994, Bud was not invited to speak.
+At the next meeting in 1994, Bud was not invited to speak.

-When the flesh-and-blood co-founder Bud Walton did not present the 'Wal-Mart story' to the satisfaction of the executives, the upper echelon Wal-Mart executives concocted a plan to create a more virtual Sam Walton.
-The 'Mr. Sam' specter is extraordinarily important and influential to sustaining the 'Wal-Mart way,' as it is referred to in annual reports and company web sites.
-Proclaiming the spirit of Mr. Sam is a way for associates and executives to show their devotion to the Wal-Mart way, which is an 'ideology of loyalty' (Weber, 1947, p.
-372).There is transformational power in this spectral, virtual leadership construct.
+When the flesh-and-blood co-founder Bud Walton did not present "the Wal-Mart story" to the satisfaction of the executives, the upper echelon Wal-Mart executives concocted a plan to create a more virtual Sam Walton.
+The "Mr. Sam" specter is extraordinarily important and influential to sustaining the "Wal-Mart way" as it is referred to in annual reports and company web sites.
+Proclaiming the spirit of Mr. Sam is a way for associates and executives to show their devotion to the Wal-Mart way, which is an "ideology of loyalty" (Weber, 1947: 372).
+There is transformational power in this spectral, virtual leadership construct.
 It allows a less charismatic administration to carry on the ideology of loyalty of associates.
-It allows the routinization of everyday administrative routines and practices, while allowing the charismatic specter to exercise 'control over large masses of people' across the globe (Weber, 1947, p.
-370).
+It allows the routinization of the everyday administrative routines and practices, while allowing the charismatic specter to exercise "control over large masses of people" across the globe (Weber, 1947: 370).